 But maybe it is not the Estonian market itself that you consider as a target market.
 Maybe you are only using Estonia as the entrance to the 440 million EU market and would like to start up an Estonian business there.
 If so, you can enjoy a highly digital corporate environment that includes health care, ID, government services, immigration, as well as tax filing and preparation.
 Not to mention the extremely business-friendly taxation in this former Soviet country, now a member state of the European Union.

-Estonia, as all other EU countries, offer overseas investors a wide range of possibilities for business formations.
+Estonia, like all other EU countries, offers overseas investors a wide range of possibilities for business formations.
 The options range from sole proprietorship through partnerships to corporations.
 The most popular choice is the Estonian private limited company, the so-called OÜ.
-The formation process for non-residents is fast and non-bureaucratic, however, there is the language barrier.
+The formation process for non-residents is fast and non-bureaucratic, however, there is a language barrier.
 If you establish a business in Estonia, choose the services of our translation company based in Florida to make sure that you understand every piece of paperwork that you need to read or sign, and to avoid uncomfortable surprises after your signature has been placed.

 We translate Estonian business documents into English in a wide range of topic areas, including company formation documents and other legal papers.